 \subsection{Procedure}

-\subsubsection{Study setup.}
+\subsubsection{Study Setup.}

 We conducted a user study with 10 participants.
 The user study was conducted in an experimental room on a university campus.
-At the beginning of the study, one researcher explained the study task and the user interface, which was displayed on a laptop monitor placed on the desk.
+At the beginning of the study, one researcher explained the study task and the user interface displayed on a laptop monitor.
 Participants sat in desk chairs during the study with their elbows on the table to ensure that the camera could capture their hands for ground-truth purposes.

 A smartphone (Xiaomi Redmi Note 10 Pro) was used to receive and save BLE-transmitted acoustic data from the ring.
 Participants were instructed to independently wear the ring on their right middle finger before each session, following the experimenter's guidance for alignment.
 Ground truth data for hand pose was collected using the built-in laptop camera (Apple Macbook Air, 2022) positioned about 55 cm away from the hand on the table and powered by MediaPipe.
 The experimenter adjusted the camera angle to ensure that the palms stayed parallel to the camera for reliable ground truths.
 The study lasted about 90 minutes.